rsync To Keep Two Machines Synchronized¶

 If all is well, you should get a completely synchronized copy of your home directory on the target machine.
 Check to be sure this is the case.

-Assuming all of that worked out as we hoped, go next go ahead and create a new file on the source machine in your home directory:
+Assuming all of that worked out as we hoped, go ahead and create a new file on the source machine in your home directory:

 Run the script again:

-And then verify that the target machine received the new file.
-If so, the next step is to check the delete process.
-On the source machine again, remove the file we just created:
+Then verify that the target computer receives the new file.
+If so, the next step is to check the deletion process.
+Delete the file we just created on the source computer:

 rm -f /home/your_user/testfile.txt